PrimaMateria/blog/primamateria-blog/content/hive/index.md

 {% end %}
 <!-- prettier-ignore-end -->

-At least this is how it should work in the theory.
-Practically I managed to configure only WSL for work, and at home I also settled on WSL configuration that allowed me to avoid annoying re-boots each time I want to switch between gaming and crafting.
-Of course it comes its own limitations, but I think this is for me currently the lowest energy state.
+This is how it should work in theory, at least.
+In practice, I was only able to configure WSL for work.
+At home, I also found a WSL configuration that allows me to avoid annoying reboots whenever I want to switch between gaming and crafting.
+Of course, it has its limitations, but I believe this is currently the most energy-efficient option for me.

 {{ end() }}